 CONSIDER HIRING A REALTOR

-Given the state of the market, now more than ever, using a realtor to lease your property will help you to secure a higher price.
-Individuals who rent their properties themselves often get less money, either because they don’t have the reach to find the right tenant, or because tenants searching without a realtor tend to be a bit more price conscious, always looking for the best possible deal.
+Given the state of the Toronto real estate market, now more than ever, using the best realtor to lease your property will help you to secure a higher price.
+Individuals who rent their homes and condos themselves often get less money, either because they don’t have the reach to find the right tenant, or because tenants searching without a realtor tend to be a bit more price conscious, always looking for the best possible deal.

-A realtor can help adequately evaluate the competition and the nature of the market, securing you a higher rental price.
+A real estate agent can help adequately evaluate the competition and the nature of the market, securing you a higher rental price.
 Keep in mind, renters are always looking for a deal, if you don’t have an agent who can substantiate the rental price, you risk being stuck with a lease that can’t carry you along with the increasing rental prices.

 OFFER A SIGNING BONUS